 There are many challenges that face Agile @ Scale, and understanding how to overcome them is the first step to success to getting it right.

 Here’s the answer first up – The 5 ways to overcome these challenges are:

 - Learn new skills in work process

 Now, let’s unpack what the challenges are in the first place.

 Challenge #1.
 Leadership unable to give up traditional control.

-Mark Barber , a project lead at Adaptovate’s Melbourne office says “I think the challenges with adopting Agile @ Scale are the same as those with adopting Agile in general, just amplified across more of the organisation.
+Mark Barber , an agile practitioner says, “I think the challenges with adopting Agile @ Scale are the same as those with adopting Agile in general, just amplified across more of the organisation.
 Many problems would likely fit into the categories of leadership, organisation structure and technical skill.

 For example, Agile requires empowered decision makers at the team level, so if leadership is unable to give up traditional control they will slow teams down” he says.

 Mark believes to make this shift easier, we must focus on alignment and transparency to build trust between teams and leadership.
 With trust in place, leaders are more comfortable in empowering their teams.

 Challenge #2.
 Not changing behaviours.